ampproject/amphtml/extensions/amp-lightbox-gallery/amp-lightbox-gallery.md

 </amp-img>
 ```

-## Thumbnail API
+### Implement thumbnail previews

 Lightboxed items have a thumbnail gallery view.
-You can optionally specify a thumbnail item for your lightboxed element via the attribute `lightbox-thumbnail-id` that references the `id` of an `<amp-img>` element with `layout="nodisplay"`.
+You can optionally specify a
+thumbnail item for your lightboxed element via the attribute
+`lightbox-thumbnail-id` that references the `id` of an `<amp-img>` element with

-#### Example: using `lightbox-thumbnail-id` to specify a thumbnail
+`layout="nodisplay"`.

 ```html
 <amp-youtube